tureptor/Hollow-Knight-Charm-Combinations-Counter/README.md

 # About

+This is a rewrite of SJT1988's project which uses dynamic programming to speed things up (about 5x faster on my machine), and optionally allows overcharmed combinations too.
+The output is written to "combos.txt" by default.

 ## How Many Charm Combinations Are There In Hollow Knight?

-Without exceeding 11 charm notches and being "overcharmed", there are **4,460,494** combinations of charms possible in *Hollow Knight*.
-I wrote this quick-and-dirty program to enumerate them.
-This solution is suboptimal, but only takes about 3 minutes to run as it is now.
-The resulting text file, combos.txt, is about 800mb.
-I may modify this in the future to make it run faster and to accommodate "overcharmed" combinations (combinations exceeding 11 notches).
-I invite others to try to calculate those combinations before I do.
+Without exceeding 11 charm notches and being "overcharmed", there are **4,460,494** combinations of charms possible in *Hollow Knight*, and with overcharmed combinations being permitted, it is instead **23,776,564**.
+The resulting text file, combos.txt, is about 471MB and 2.7GB with and without overcharmed combinations permitted.
+(This is reduced to 79MB and 465MB if the alternative encoding is used)
+You can find pre-generated versions of these files in this repo compressed with xz.

 ## Rules